Brew with fresh boiling water and infuse for 3 to 5 minutes

 Chinese Breakfast Tea is a type of Black Tea from Yunnan Province, China.
 The grade is Flowery Orange Pekoe (FOP), which is somewhat subtler than Broken Orange Pekoe (BOP).

-It is thus a great choice first thing in the morning when you’re looking for an easy start.
+It is, therefore, a great choice first thing in the morning when you’re looking for an easy start.
 We can guarantee its best quality and consistency, too, due to the fact we pack it fresh to order.

 When it comes to caffeine content, expect around 45-mg per 8-oz cup.
 Chinese Breakfast Tea, according to the latest scientific research, also comes with health benefits.